Linear Regression with Unknown Truncation Beyond Gaussian Features: Introduction

 \paragraph{Prior Work.} Classical works in statistics laid the groundwork for truncated linear regression \cite{tobin1958estimation,haussman1976truncation,Cohen91}.
 However, these works were restricted to simple survival sets and did not come with computational efficiency guarantees in high-dimensional feature-regimes that regularly arise in modern applications.
 Indeed, no computationally efficient algorithm was known in high dimensions until the work of \citet{daskalakis2019computationally}, who studied the special case where the truncation set $\Sstar$ is precisely known via a membership oracle.\footnote{A membership oracle for $\Sstar$ is a primitive that, given a point $x$, outputs $\textsf{Yes}$ if $x\in \Sstar$ and $\textsf{No}$ otherwise.} Under certain assumptions (which we discuss {later in this section}), they gave a $\poly(\nfrac{d}{\eps})$-time algorithm to obtain an $\eps$-approximation of $\wStar$.
 Several subsequent works have continued the study of truncated linear regression in this known-survival-set setting, \eg{}, \cite{daskalakis2020truncated,daskalakis2021efficient,lee2023learning}.

 However, as the earlier examples illustrate, in many practical settings the survival set is not known to the analyst \cite{zampetakis2022analyzing}.
 When $\Sstar$ is unknown, no efficient algorithms are known in high dimensions.
 In fact, even getting finite sample complexity bounds is non-trivial: if we put \textit{no} assumptions on $\Sstar$, the parameter estimation problem is information-theoretically impossible \cite{daskalakis2018efficient}.
-To ensure statistical tractability, one must assume that $\Sstar$ has bounded ``complexity'', for instance, that $\Sstar$ is a union of at most $k$ intervals (note that as $\Sstar$ is a subset of $\R$, it is always a union of intervals.)
+To ensure statistical tractability, one must assume that $\Sstar$ has bounded ``complexity,'' for instance, that $\Sstar$ is a union of at most $k$ intervals (note that as $\Sstar$ is a subset of $\R$, it is always a union of intervals.)
 This leads us to \mbox{the following problem, which is the main focus of this paper.} \begin{mdframed}[innerleftmargin=4pt,innerrightmargin=4pt] \textbf{Main Question.} Is there an algorithm that learns $\wStar \in \R^d$ to $\eps$ accuracy in $\poly(\nfrac{dk}{\eps})$ time in truncated linear regression when $\Sstar$ is unknown and a union of (at most) $k$ intervals? \end{mdframed} Under this assumption, \citet{Kontonis2019EfficientTS} established a sample complexity bound of $\poly(\nfrac{dk}{\eps})$ but had an exponential-in-$d$ running time and, hence, were not qualitatively faster than brute-force algorithms {also running in exponential-in-$d$} time (see \cref{sec:relatedWork}).
-The recent work of \citet{lee2024efficient} made progress by designing the first faster-than-brute-force algorithm for this problem, but only applied to the stylized case where the feature distribution $\cD$ is Gaussian and its running time remains exponential, namely $d^{\poly(k/\eps)}$.\footnote{When $d{\,\gg\,}k,\nfrac{1}{\eps}$, it holds that $d^{\poly(k/\eps)}{\,\ll\,} \inparen{\sfrac{d}{\eps}}^d$.} This assumption of Gaussianity on the features is crucial for their algorithm to work, but it constitutes a very strong requirement on the feature vectors, which does not hold in real-world {regression} data.
+The recent work of \citet{lee2024efficient} made progress by designing the first faster-than-brute-force algorithm for this problem, but only applied to the stylized case where the feature distribution $\cD$ is Gaussian and its running time remains exponential, namely $d^{\poly(k/\eps)}$.\footnote{When $d{\,\gg\,}k,\nfrac{1}{\eps}$, it holds that $d^{\poly(k/\eps)}{\,\ll\,} \inparen{\sfrac{d}{\eps}}^d$.} This assumption of Gaussianity on the features is crucial for their algorithm to work, but it constitutes a very strong requirement on the feature vectors, which does not hold in real-world {regression} data. \footnote{ While \citet{lee2024efficient} require Gaussianity and have an exponential-in-$d$ running time, their approach is technically interesting as they are able to handle high-dimensional truncation sets, over both $x$ and $y$, while all prior work on truncated regression, including ours, focus on handling truncation on $y$; see \cref{rem:generalityLee24}. }